 Improper pruning can lead to a tree developing hollow spots.
 While the tree can heal this type of wound, many open places will just grow more prominent, endangering limbs or even the entire tree.
 Hollow places are also an invitation for pests and wild animals to nest.

 When a tree has a V-shaped, dual trunk, called a “co-dominant” trunk, the area that forms the “V” is inherently weaker and can grow more so over time.
 When a tree has grown very large with this type of trunk, a professional tree service may be able to strengthen the tree with cabling.
 Cutting off just one side may leave too large a wound for the tree to stay healthy, so the only other option may be to remove the tree altogether.

 Avoid Tree Problems

+If you recognize any of these warning signs of a falling tree, it’s time to get help.
 Preventative tree maintenance services from a certified arborist are the best way to avoid dangerous tree problems.
 Pruning and trimming trees while they’re still young enough to be correctly shaped and directed will help trees avoid developing dangerous or weak co-dominant trunks.
 Removing unhealthy branches, fertilizing, and removing vines that threaten to devour a tree are all steps that a certified arborist tree service can take to help you preserve and protect your trees.